maistra/istio-operator/bundle/README.md

 # About the Sail Operator

 The Sail Operator is based on the open source Istio project.
-The Sail implementation pulls its code from the upstream Istio master repository with no changes to the codebase.
+The Sail implementation pulls its code from the upstream Istio main repository with no changes to the codebase.

 # Prerequisites